Dherington1/Art-For-Your-Heart/README.md

 ## Description

  This is full stack MERN website called ArtForYourHeart.
 The website is a fake online art store for customers to enjoy and purchase their needed art supplies.
-The website includes a built-in shopping cart for customers to add items to,and a payment system through stripe to checkout with.
+The website includes a built-in shopping cart for customers to add items to and a payment system through stripe to checkout with.
+ ** Heroku is slow sometimes please be patient **

 ## Preview